garrettdreyfus/geostrophic_basal_melt/README.md

 # Introduction

 Hello!
-This is the github repository for the observational  component of [Geostrophically Constrained Flow of Warm Subsurface Waters Into Geometrically Complex Ice Shelf Cavities](https://essopenarchive.org/doi/full/10.22541/essoar.170594141.13133501/v1) .
+This is the github repository for the observational  component of [A Predictive Theory for Heat Transport Into Ice Shelf Cavities](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2024GL108196) .

 Important files: